 Job Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reported that electrical and electronics engineering technicians earned a median annual salary of $61,130 as of May 2015.
-The BLS also reported that the number of employed workers in this field is expected to drop by 2% from 2014-2024.
+The U.S. Bureau of Labor Statistics (BLS) reported that electrical and electronics engineering technicians earned a median annual salary of $64,330 as of May 2018.
+The BLS also reported that the number of employed workers in this field is expected to have little or no change from 2018-2028.

 Continuing Education and Certification Information